 You need to keep your feet as dry a possible whenever you travel and if you are homeless, you will travel a lot.
 Taking off your shoes and socks when you have the chance to get comfortable is a rule that many respect.
 Procuring extra socks has become a habit for many of the homeless, especially since the socks are the most needed item that is donated the least.
 Think about this next time when you do a donation.

 Having multiple items of clothing helps in multiple ways because you can change them often and keep the “dirty look” away from you.
 Having multiple layers of clothes is ideal when winter sets in because you can keep warm even in harder conditions.
 Many homeless people prefer to carry a backpack with just the essentials while having everything else concealed at their camp.
-Carrying only the essential will not draw attention to yourself and this is one of the homeless survival lessons they all know.
-Carrying your house with you, will just make you a target for the others and you won’t be able to blend in.
+Carrying only the essential will not draw attention to yourself.
+This is one of the homeless survival lessons they all know and respect.
+Carrying your house with you, will just make you a target for the others.
+Even more, you won’t be able to blend in with your enviroment.
 Usually for them, their backpack is their whole world (it contains their birth certificate, social security card and all the money they have) and they learned to keep a good eye on it.

 Homeless survival lessons – Food and water, the basic needs of humans

-Finding food and water plays an important role in the life of every homeless person and they spend quite some time trying to get what they need.
+Finding food and water plays an important role in the life of every homeless person.
+They spend quite some time trying to get what they need.
 They have developed various strategies and these homeless survival lessons are used even by those who have a roof over their head, but have a hard time living from one paycheck to the other.
-Hotels often have free continental breakfasts and if you look clean, you can eat and load up on food such as dry cereal, peanut butter, breads and bananas.
-Most fast-food restaurants and pizza places have food that gets thrown away at the end of the business hours and you can ask for this food, and in time, you can develop a good relationship with the managers.
+Hotels often have free continental breakfasts.
+If you look clean, you can eat and load up on food such as dry cereal, peanut butter, breads and bananas.
+Most fast-food restaurants and pizza places have food that gets thrown away at the end of the business hours.
+You can ask for this food, and in time, you can develop a good relationship with the managers.
 They will provide you with left-over food, before it reaches the dumpster.

 Dumpster diving is another activity that is practiced by many homeless people, but you need to know how to do it.
 You need to know your nearby completion, the best times and places to do it.